Main menu

 A Brief History of AIM

-Established in 1994 by businessman and math enthusiast John Fry, the American Institute of Mathematics is now located in San Jose, California, after moving from its original Palo Alto location in 2015.
+Established in 1994 by businessman and math enthusiast John Fry, the American Institute of Mathematics is now located in Pasadena, California, on the Caltech campus.
+Originally located in Palo Alto, AIM moved to San Jose in 2015 and then to Pasadena in 2023.

 AIM's mission is to advance mathematical knowledge through collaboration, to broaden participation in the mathematical endeavor, and to increase awareness of the contributions of the mathematical sciences to society.